 A specialist course designed for diesel automotive and petroleum engineers and research workers engaged in the development of low particulate and NOx emission diesel engines and their fuels and lubricants.
 These are major current problem areas in diesel engine development with ever more stringent emissions legislation to meet in the automotive, industrial, marine and power generation markets.
 This course concentrates on the engine technology for low emissions, their fuel requirements and after-treatment techniques.
 It does not cover the details of the particulate measurement and analysis techniques, which are fully covered in the companion short course on Engine Emissions Measurement.
-It does, however, cover particle size analysis and problems with the US heavy duty transient test with very low emission diesel engines.
+It does, however, cover particle size analysis and particle number measurement, plus measurement emission for PM for Euro 6 and beyond.

 The course will be relevant to engineers, researchers and teachers in diesel engines, combustion and pollution.
 It will be suitable both as an overview for those new to the diesel particulate and NOx area and to provide a wider awareness for those already working in this field.
 Although the emphasis is on the transport sector, the course is also relevant to the stationary diesel and marine diesel market.
 In addition, it is of relevance to environmentalists engaged on atmospheric PM10 measurement and research, where diesel particulates have been identified as a significant contributor.
 The course is also relevant to those involved in emissions regulation formulation and in transport planning for emissions reduction.